 Fluid retention (oedema) occurs when fluid isn't removed from the body tissues, including the skin.
 Causes include the body's reaction to hot weather, a high salt intake, and the hormones associated with the menstrual cycle.
 Symptoms include swelling of body parts such as feet, hands and ankles, a feeling of stiffness or aching and weight fluctuations.
-Drinking lots of water will actually help fluid retention.
-Fluid retention may be a sign of disease, including kidney disease, heart failure, chronic lung disease, arthritis or an allergic reaction.
+Drinking plenty of water will actually help your kidneys to flush out excess fluid.
+Fluid retention may be a sign of disease.

 Fluid regularly leaks into body tissues from the blood.
 The lymphatic system is a network of tubes throughout the body that drains this fluid (called lymph) from tissues and empties it back into the bloodstream.
 Fluid retention (oedema) occurs when the fluid isn’t removed from the tissues.

 The two broad categories of fluid retention include generalised oedema, when swelling occurs throughout the body, and localised oedema when particular parts of the body are affected.

 The wide range of causes includes the body’s reaction to hot weather, a high salt intake, and the hormones associated with the menstrual cycle.
 However, it’s recommended that you see your doctor rather than self-treat, because oedema can be symptomatic of serious medical conditions such as heart, kidney or liver disease.

 - Feet, ankles and hands are commonly affected

 - Rapid weight gain over a few days or weeks

 - When pressed, the skin may hold the indent for a few seconds (pitting oedema)

 - In other cases, the skin may not indent when pressed (non-pitting oedema).